Raynaud's disease

 Causes of secondary Raynaud's include:

-• Connective tissue diseases.
+- Connective tissue diseases.
 Most people who have a rare disease that leads to hardening and scarring of the skin, known as scleroderma, have Raynaud's.
-Other diseases that increase the risk of Raynaud's include lupus, rheumatoid arthritis and Sjogren's syndrome.
+Other diseases that increase the risk of Raynaud's include lupus, rheumatoid arthritis and Sjogren syndrome.

-• Diseases of the arteries.
+- Diseases of the blood vessels.
 These include a buildup of fatty deposits in blood vessels that feed the heart and a disorder in which the blood vessels of the hands and feet become inflamed.
-A type of high blood pressure that affects the arteries of the lungs also may cause secondary Raynaud's.
+A type of high blood pressure that affects the blood vessels of the lungs also may cause secondary Raynaud's.

-• Injuries to the hands or feet.
-Examples include a wrist fracture, surgery or frostbite.
+- Injuries to the hands or feet.
+Examples include a wrist break, surgery or frostbite.

 Risk factors